 - The swim cannot be fed before the start of the match.

-- Feeding by pole cup is allowed while fishing.
+- Feeding by pole cup, or feeder, is allowed while fishing.

 - The use of artificial baits, spinning, live-baiting (including re-hooking) is not allowed.